 Grespania's Coverlam is the result of years of research and development.
-With the introduction of technology press lamination, today it's possible to produce a 300x100cm porcelain, with a thickness as thin as 3.5 mm, that maintains the mechanical properties and the aesthetics of porcelain tiles.
+With the introduction of technology press lamination, today it's possible to produce a 300x100cm large format porcelain tiles, with a thickness as thin as 3.5 mm, that maintains the mechanical properties and the aesthetics of porcelain tiles.
 This way the scope of porcelain uses and applications expands, offering great potential for innovation in the construction and interior design fields.

-Coverlam is a laminated porcelain tile 3 mm thick produced by mixing the natural raw materials, ground together in the presence of water, compacted using a technologically-advanced pressing system and then fired in a novel hybrid kiln (gas and electricity), which amongst other things enables major reductions to be made in CO2emissions.
+Coverlam is a laminated porcelain tile 3 mm thick produced by mixing the natural raw materials, ground together with water, compacted using a technologically-advanced pressing system and then fired in a novel hybrid kiln (gas and electricity), which amongst other things enables major reductions to be made in CO2emissions.

 USES & APPLICATIONS:

 - Heavy transit areas

 Coverlam can provide any project with innovative construction solutions due to its state-of-the-art features.
 Two examples illustrate this point: thanks o its large size, it is possible to install a facade in fewer steps; and the great versatility of its multiple formats ensure that it can adapt to any dimensional requirement.